 Surrey Heath covers 36.5 square miles in north west Surrey and is a mix of urban and rural environments.
-It combines a vibrant economy with an attractive environment and, statistically, is the second safest district in the safest county in England and Wales.
+It combines a vibrant economy with an attractive environment.

 The urban part of the Borough comprises Camberley and Frimley, extending to Deepcut, Mytchett and Frimley Green with other centres of population in Windlesham, Bagshot, Chobham, Bisley,West End and Lightwater.
 The Borough shares boundaries with Guildford, Runnymede and Woking in Surrey, Rushmoor and Hart in Hampshire and Bracknell Forest, Windsor and Maidenhead in Berkshire and is part of the Blackwater Valley sub region.
 Much of the rural area is within the Green Belt and includes extensive areas of heath and woodland.There are five sites of Special Scientific Interest in the Borough four of which are part of the Thames Basin Heaths Special Protection Area of European importance as a habitat for certain endangered bird species.

 For further information on Surrey Heath please visit :

 You can also search by Ward as in the Bagshot example below, just select another Ward in Surrey Heath:

 Detailed information on the Borough's demographics is available from the Office for National Statistics and Surrey County Council: